comychitz/intro_to_programming/README.md

 ## variables and types
-Programming in C++ primarily consists of creating variables and manipulating them to get the desired end result or state.
+Programming in C++ primarily consists of creating variables and manipulating them to achieve the desired end state or result.
 Each variable has a type associated with it; for example, the variable `y` in our `doubleValue` function is of type `int`.
 Each type has its own rules and functions that it supports.
 The integer type (`int`) supports the expected mathematical operations such as addition, subtraction, multiplication and so on.
 It can only be operated on using other integer variables or values.
 The `int` type is a basic type that is included in the C++ language by default.
 Types such as `int` are what we refer to as *primitive types*.

 One powerful tool that C++ offers is the ability to create custom types.
-For example, if we need to create a `dog` type that has functions such as `bark`, `eat`, `sleep`, etc. we are able to do that.
+For example, if we need to create a `dog` type that has functions such as `bark`, `eat`, `sleep`, etc., we are able to do that.
 In C++ this is achieved through the creation of a `class`.
 We will dive more into classes later in this tutorial.

 ### common types

 [TODO]

 ## best practices